×

 4. Respect the Ceremony

 While the ceremony is taking place, it's important that you be as respectful as one can possibly be.
-That means silencing your phone, avoiding conversation, or not making any unnecessary noises.
+That means silencing your phone, avoiding conversation, and not making any unnecessary noises.
 It's time for the couple to shine, not you, so do you best to avoid diverting attention away from them.
 It's just common courtesy after all.

 5. Follow Photography Rules